Mundari Tribe

 What do Mundari Tribe People eat?

-It might be surprising to hear but Mundari people almost never eat their cows.
+It might come as a surprise to hear but Mundari tribe people almost never eat their cows.
 However they tend to drink milk, yoghurt mixed with cow Urine and sometimes fish from the nearby river Nile.
 Are you dreaming of a tour to meet some of the most indigenous tribes of South Sudan?
 Check out the packages below or speak to one of our local tour experts who call South Sudan home.

 To largely keep themselves clean, Mundari men will squat under steams of cow urine, which they see as a natural antiseptic to fight infection.
 The act will also tinge their hair orange.
 According to the information gathered is was discovered that cow urine serves as an antiseptic and protects them from scorching heat.
 The cows are among the world’s most pampered.